 @ dooti dont think JAT should do such a route.
 I think opening direct Belgrade-Toronto flights followed by a codeshare with Air Canada to Vancouver would be enough.
 Serbia is currently in the US FAA Category 2 which bans Serbian registered aircraft flying to the United States.
 Serbia has unsuccessfully tried to get into the FAA Category 1 which enables Serbian registered aircraft to fly to the US.
 Also, I dont think JAT would return to many of its intercontinental destinations in the near future.

-Before posting a comment be mindful of other participants and readers.
 EX-YU Aviation News does not tolerate insults, excessive swearing, racist, homophobic or any other chauvinist remarks or provocative posts with the intention of creating further arguments.
-Such comments will be deleted as soon as possible.
-The opinions expressed by those providing comments are theirs alone, and do not reflect the opinions of EX-YU Aviation News.
+A full list of comment guidelines can be found here.
 Thank you for your cooperation.